ItsKiri/UNSPSC-Reference-Avalara-Categories-Query-System/README.md

 # UNSPSC-Reference-Avalara-Categories-Query-System
-This project is built for Avalara, Inc. to query UNSPSC® reference with Avalara goods
+This project is built for Avalara, Inc. to query UNSPSC® reference with Avalara goods.

 To run this query system, you need to get UNSPSC_English.csv and Avalara_goods_and_services.csv.
 Pleases ask Avalara, Inc. for necessary files, then: